-In conducting the research for this report, and most especially in seeing how our questioning of pressures reported by JPL seemed to cause JPL to alter those pressures (see Table 3 earlier) to match the Viking pressure curves shown on Figure 21B, it became apparent that to question the Viking pressure curves was tantamount to heresy in JPL eyes.
+In conducting the research for this report, and most especially in seeing how our questioning of pressures reported by JPL seemed to cause JPL to alter those pressures (see Table X earlier) to match the Viking pressure curves shown on Figure 21B, it became apparent that to question the Viking pressure curves was tantamount to heresy in JPL eyes.
 These curves were primarily due to the efforts of Professor James Tillman at the University of Washington's Viking Computer Facility.
 In explaining the pressure curves Tillman wrote:

-"The first minimum of pressure, about sol 100 (aerocentric longitude (Ls) 145) corresponds to the maximum amount of carbon dioxide sublimation in the South Polar Region, while the second, about sol

-434 (Ls 346), corresponds to northern winter.
-Because of the elipticity of the Martian orbit, the difference in the semiannual heating and cooling produces this semiannual difference in the amount of carbon dioxide in the polar regions."41
+"The first minimum of pressure, about sol 100 (aerocentric longitude (Ls) 145) corresponds to the maximum amount of carbon dioxide sublimation in the South Polar Region, while the second, about sol 434 (Ls 346), corresponds to northern winter.
+Because of the elipticity of the Martian orbit, the difference in the semiannual heating and cooling produces this semiannual difference in the amount of carbon dioxide in the polar regions."
+41 that the latest minimum pressure (707 Pa) occurred at Ls 145 on MSL Sol 2665 on February 4, 2020.

-For absolute minimum pressure seen by landers on Mars, we now have 4 Martian years of data for the time around Ls 145 - one for Viking 1, two for Viking 2, and three for MSL.
+For absolute minimum pressure seen by landers on Mars, we now have 5 Martian years of data for the time around Ls 145 - one for Viking 1, two for Viking 2, and three for MSL.
 The (suspect) data is summed up on Table 7.
-Average Ls = 148.878625.
+Average Ls =148.44767.
+It appears